underdogg-forks/cleancrm-2017-10-29/readme.md

 composer create-project cleaniquecoders/splate
 ```

-Update your database connection and email configuration in `.env`.
+Update database connection and email configuration in `.env`.

 ## Login with Facebook